-GroupWise Domain Name

-Link to Domain

-MTA Settings

-MTA MTP Port

-MTA HTTP Port

-Internet Agent Settings

-Hostname/DNS "A Record" Name (optional)
+GroupWise Domain Name Domain Folder Host Link to Domain Language Time Zone MTA Settings MTA MTP Port MTA HTTP Port Admin Port Internet Agent Settings Host name/DNS "A Record" Name (optional)

-- 7 Click Next to display the Summary page. - 8 Review the information that you have provided, and then click Finish to create a secondary domain in your GroupWise system. - 9 (Optional) Click GroupWise Administration Console to display the GroupWise Admin console and administer the domain.
+- 7 Click Next to display the Summary page. - 8 Review the information that you have provided, and then click Finish to create a secondary domain in your GroupWise system. - 9 (Optional) Click GroupWise Administration Console to display the GroupWise Administration console and administer the domain.

-For usage instructions, see Chapter 13, "Working with the GroupWise Administration Console," on page 79.
+For usage instructions, see Working with the GroupWise Administration Console.